nang-dev/hover-paywalls-browser-extension/README.md

 -The only permissions/settings the extension utilizes are for webRequest and cookie functionality, and nothing more.

--Does not work on some websites.
+-May not work on some websites.

 Disclaimer: